swifty99/esphome-motorized-slider/README.md

-# Motorized Slider Component for ESPhome
+# Motorized Slider Component for ESPHome

 ## What Does the Component Do?